jakesylvestre/site/_posts/programming/2013-08-10-NcursesTutorial.md

 author:
   - Paradux

-summary: Have you ever wanted to make a console application or game on C++?
+summary: Have you ever wanted to make a console application or game in C++?
 Well, Ncurses is the solution!
 This short tutorial will teach you how to setup this library on CodeBlocks and will teach you some basic features.

 location: _posts/programming/2013-08-10-NcursesTutorial.md
 ---